CloudVPS/opticon/README.md

 Access to the timestamp-indexed opticon disk database that tracks metering samples.

-**opticon-db**
+**opticon-api**

-Query and maintenance tool for the opticon database backend.
+A HTTP service that offers a local and remote API for manipulating and querying the opticon database.

+**opticon-cli**

+A command line client for opticon-api.

 **opticon-agent**